OGRECave/ogre/Docs/src/high-level-programs.md

 }
 ```

-## Accessing OpenGL states in GLSL {#Accessing-OpenGL-states-in-GLSL}

-GLSL can access most of the GL states directly so you do not need to pass these states through [param\_named\_auto](#param_005fnamed_005fauto) in the material script.
-This includes lights, material state, and all the matrices used in the openGL state i.e. model view matrix, worldview projection matrix etc.

-@note this is only possible with OpenGL legacy profiles i.e. **not** with GL3+.

 ## Binding vertex attributes {#Binding-vertex-attributes}

-GLSL natively supports automatic binding of the most common incoming per-vertex attributes (e.g. `gl_Vertex`, `gl_Normal`, `gl_MultiTexCoord0` etc).
-However, there are some which are not automatically bound, which must be declared in the shader using the `attribute &lt;type&gt; &lt;name&gt;` syntax, and the vertex data bound to it by Ogre.
+Vertex attributes must be declared in the shader using the `attribute &lt;type&gt; &lt;name&gt;` syntax, and the vertex data bound to it by Ogre.

-@note again this is only possible with OpenGL legacy profiles i.e. **not** with GL3+.

-In addition to the built in attributes described in section 7.3 of the GLSL manual, Ogre supports a number of automatically bound custom vertex attributes.
-There are some drivers that do not behave correctly when mixing built-in vertex attributes like `gl_Normal` and custom vertex attributes, so for maximum compatibility you should use all custom attributes

 <dl compact="compact">
 <dt>vertex</dt> <dd>